KetherineWang/startup/notes.md

         - `server.listen(8080, () => {`
             - ``console.log(`Web service listening on port 8080`);``
         - `});`
             - `const http = require('http');`: This line imports Node.js's built-in `http` module and assigns it to the variable `http`.
-The `http` module allows you to create HTTP servers and clients, which is essential for web development with Node.js.
+The `http` module allows us to create HTTP servers and clients, which is essential for web development with Node.js.
             - `const server = http.createServer(function (req, res) {...});`: Here, we use the `createServer` method of the `http` module to create a new HTTP server.
 The method takes a request listener function as an argument, which is executed each time the server receives a request.
 The request listener function has two parameters: `req` (request) and `res` (response).
             - `res.writeHead(200, { 'Content-Type': 'text/html' })`: This line starts a response to the request with a status code of 200 (OK) and sets the `Content-Type` header to `text/html`.
 This tells the client that the response will be HTML content.
             - `res.write(...)`: This sends a chunk of the response body.
 In this case, it sends an HTML `<h1>` tag with a message that includes the request method (`req.method`) and the URL path (`req.url`).
 For example, if we navigate to `http://localhost:8080/test`, it will display "Hello Node.js!
 [GET] /test".